-AI agents in TYPO3 projects rarely fail due to a lack of computing power.
-They fail because of a loss of context: due to TCA branching, Extbase boilerplate, implicit side effects, and rules that exist only in people's heads.
-This is exactly where it is decided whether an agent implements a change cleanly or produces expensive review cycles.
+AI agents rarely fail in TYPO3 projects due to a lack of computing power.
+They fail because of a loss of context: due to TCA branches, Extbase boilerplate, implicit side effects, and rules that only exist in people's heads.
+This is exactly where it is decided whether an agent implements a change cleanly or produces expensive review loops.

-The fact that architecture carries more weight than model selection is not just a gut feeling.
+That architecture carries more weight than the choice of model is not just a gut feeling.
 LangChain improved the success rate of its coding agent from 52.8% to 66.5% – without a single model upgrade.
 Only the environment changed: better verification loops, clearer context, tighter feedback loops.
 The same model, different results.

 The architecture of a codebase determines the quality of the agent – not the other way around.